niftynerd/TechChallengeApp/README.md

 ## Overview

 My solution to the Tech Challenge app.
-It is invoked from deploy.sh and requires aws cli and docker installed
+It is invoked from deploy.sh and requires aws cli and docker installed on a linux commandline
+(tested in ubuntu)

 Master cfn script which runs nested scripts to do the following: